 The Way of the Bacon

 Ready to cook some sizzling-hot bacon?
-Choose from the three basic methods.
+Choose from the three basic methods.1.
+Fry it up.

 Six pieces of bacon on a plate between two pieces of paper towel cooks in about four to six minutes on high.
 Check after two minutes and then keep going in one-minute increments until it's cooked to your taste.
-Quick, easy and so much less mess!
+Quick, easy and so much less mess!3.
+Bake it.

 OK, people, you know what's next: Share your favorite bacon recipes in the comments.
 It's cold outside, and the sizzling bacon awaits!